Empower Your Practice

 There is no federal law in the US that requires signing a counselling contract for remote therapy.
 However, a signed contract is your defense against loss of money and time, your peace of mind, and your understanding with the client.

 It shows you value clear communication and expectations, protecting both your client and yourself.
 For therapists running a private practice, a well-drafted contract is especially critical for establishing professionalism and legal protection from day one.
+Whether you refer to it as a counselling contract template or an online counselling agreement, having clear terms is essential.

 "Contractual control, through its focus on the definition on the acceptable behaviors in the relationship and the penalties in case of violation of these rules, enables partners to make a more accurate assessment of the risks and the payoffs."